-In 2017, Bersin by Deloitte did a research on learning organisation maturity and shareholder performance (High-Impact Learning Organisation).
-They found a +59% difference in three-year average share price and +107% difference in three-year average earnings per share between organisation with the lowest vs highest learning maturity.
+In 2017, Bersin by Deloitte researched learning organisation maturity and shareholder performance (High-Impact Learning Organisation).
+They found a +59% difference in three-year average share price and +107% difference in three-year average earnings per share between an organisation with the lowest vs highest learning maturity.
 That in itself creates a strong case to review how learning & development is enabling the organisation in adopting to tomorrows human capital requirements.

 Looking at a macro-level, we see that markets are changing at ever-increasing speeds and changes.
 A common saying today already is: “the world will never move as slow anymore as today”.
 There are a few key drivers here: globalisation, digitalisation, the speed of innovation and an ageing workforce.
 Something that is often linked to the VUCA model, or volatility, uncertainty, complexity and ambiguity of general conditions and situations; drawing on the leadership theories of Warren Bennis and Burt Nanus.
 But what does that concretely mean for a company?

 The majority of L&D departments today face next to this increase for internal skill development with resource and budget cuts, putting them in a tight spot.
-From L&D department heads that I have met over the past 2 years, I’d say that about 90% are facing this issue and try solving this by producing training content in more efficient ways.
-A feedback that I’ve often heard from them, is that the work they do is often not very valued by “the business”.
-The cooperation between the business and L&D is often a strained one: the business comes last minute with their training requirements, L&D tries their best to support the business in achieving their goals, employees are trained, employees return to their daily routine due to insufficient transfer measures and in the end L&D delivered not enough tangible business impact.
+From L&D department heads that I have met over the past two years, I’d say that about 90% are facing this issue and try solving this by producing training content in more efficient ways.
+The feedback that I’ve often heard from them is that the work they do is usually not very valued by “the business”.
+The cooperation between the business and L&D is often a strained one: the business comes last minute with their training requirements, L&D tries their best to support the business in achieving their goals, employees are trained, employees return to their daily routine due to insufficient transfer measures, and in the end L&D delivered not enough tangible business impact.
 It is something I keep on hearing from peers over and over again, regardless of industry, country or company size.

 - Knowledge = power vs. Make my colleagues successful